Beauty Bar: best manicure bar

 Gotham City Lounge: best comic book bar

-Bushwick may not be Brooklyn’s trendiest neighborhood but it definitely has its points of interest.
-Look for Gotham City Lounge (twitter.com/GOTHAMCITYLOUNG) under the elevated M-train tracks and ring the buzzer for entrance.
+Bushwick may not be Brooklyn’s trendiest neighborhood, but it definitely has plenty of points of interest.
+Look for Gotham City Lounge under the elevated M-train tracks and ring the buzzer for entrance.
 The lounge often feels cramped but is covered in superhero posters, figurines and other comic memorabilia.
 Drink a beer and sift through comic books from your youth.

 Gallery Bar: best gallery bar

 As its name suggests, this Lower East Side venue is both a gallery and a bar.
 In a neighborhood mainly comprised of indie music venues and underground speakeasies, Gallery Bar (gallerybarnyc.com) is a breath of fresh air.
 The upstairs feels like an art oasis, with a long, sleek bar and leather seating, while downstairs is more of a party spot.
 Exhibits change about every two weeks, with opening receptions scheduled for Fridays.

 Vampires might be everywhere in pop culture these days, but at the Slaughtered Lamb Pub (slaughteredlambpub.com) werewolves take center stage.
 This is certainly a tourist hangout, especially during Halloween, but with the dark decor, eerie lounge and dungeon complete with a dart board – plus an extensive list of bottled beers and seasonal drafts – it’s not hard to see the appeal.